Many-body and QED effects in electron-atom inelastic scattering in EELS: Atomic Structure

-The dynamics of a neutral atom of atomic number Z, with N electrons, is described by the Lagrangian (\ref{QEDLagrangian}), with a static external nuclear current density ${\calj^{\m}_{nucl}}(\bfx) = (\rho_{nucl}(\bfx), {\bf 0})$ assuming that the nucleus magnetic moment has a small effect.
-The ansatz for the ground state wavefunction of a finite fermionic system is a Slater determinant
+The dynamics of a neutral atom of atomic number $Z$, with $N$ electrons, is described by the Lagrangian (\ref{QEDLagrangian}), with a static external nuclear current density ${\calj^{\m}_{nucl}}(\bfx) = (\rho_{nucl}(\bfx), {\bf 0})$ assuming that the nucleus magnetic moment has a small effect.
+The ansatz for the ground-state wave function of a finite fermionic system is a Slater determinant

-The matrix element of the electromagnetic current operator on N-particle fermion states can be formulated in terms of the matrix elements of the one-particle base orbitals $| \caln_i \ra$, where $\caln_i$ denotes the quantum numbers of the i-th relativistic electron in a central field, $\caln=\{ n, \k, m \}$.
+The matrix element of the electromagnetic current operator on $N$-particle fermion states can be formulated in terms of the matrix elements of the one-particle base orbitals $| \caln_i \ra$, where $\caln_i$ denotes the quantum numbers of the $i$-th relativistic electron in a central field $\caln=\{ n, \k, m \}$.

 The ansatz for the single-particle orbitals is taken to be the central field Dirac spinors

 where $f_\caln(\bfx)=\Omega_{\k\,m}({\hat \bfx}) F_\caln(r)$, $g_\caln(\bfx)= \Omega_{-\k\,m}({\hat \bfx}) G_\caln(r)$,